 Program Description: Although the major emphasis in this curriculum is on mathematics, and the biological and physical sciences, the curriculum also includes a range of courses in humanities and social sciences.
 You have sufficient flexibility to select appropriate courses to correspond to the requirements of the senior college or university to which you plan to transfer.
 You are urged to familiarize yourself with the requirements of the college or university to which transfer is contemplated.
 A DCC counselor will assist you in the initial planning of your program.
 In addition, an academic advisor in the Division of Arts and Sciences will assist you on a regular basis with your program plan.
-In order to prepare for upper division (junior class) standing at a senior college or university, you should complete a program at the community college that is comparable to the first two years of the program, you will be awarded the Associate of Arts and Science Degree.
+In order to prepare for upper division (junior class) standing at a senior college or university, you should complete a program at the community college that is comparable to the first two years of the program at the senior college or university.
+Upon satisfactory completion of this program, you will be awarded the Associate of Arts and Science Degree.